TsvetanTodorov/user-mvc/README.md

 ## 💼 User Info

 - **On the User List page, each user in the table has an associated "Info" button.
-Clicking this button will provide detailed information about that specific user, allowing for a deeper view of their profile**
+Clicking this button will provide detailed information about that specific user, allowing for a deeper view of their profile.**

 ![img_3.png](images/img_3.png)